-The Extended Project Qualification (EPQ) is undertaken in Year 12 and aims to link A Levels with the skills pupils need at university, encouraging them to study independently and produce their own research investigation.
+The Extended Project Qualification (EPQ) is undertaken in Year 12 and aims to link A-Levels with the skills pupils need at university, encouraging them to study independently and produce their own research investigation.
 This qualification is highly valued by universities.
-An EPQ is worth 50% of a full A Level in UCAS tariff points.
+A high grade EPQ can be worth up to 50% of the UCAS points value of an A-Level.

-We offer two routes for the EPQ: a research project of 5,000 words; or creation of an artefact, which can be anything ranging from a short story, a fashion item, a film, a piece of artwork, robots or websites, together with a 1,000 word report.
+There are three main routes for the EPQ: a research project of 5,000 words; creation of an artefact, which can be anything ranging from a short story, a fashion item, a film, a piece of artwork, robots or websites, together with a 1,000 word report, and the third route is to complete a group project.

-Given that most students choose to do three A Level subjects, the EPQ is an opportunity to broaden academic interests or pursue artistic or musical interests from earlier stages in school life.
+Given that most students choose to do three A-Level subjects, the EPQ is an opportunity to broaden academic interests or pursue artistic or musical interests from earlier stages in school life.
 Most importantly, the EPQ gives pupils the chance to study something they feel really passionate about, with flexibility and freedom.